 4.1.
 Early Season Non-Transport Operations.

 4.1.3.
 Little Goose: Juvenile fish will be bypassed and routed to the mid-river release outfall and full flow PIT tag detection system.
-Limited sampling may take place daily from April 1 to monitor fish condition, ensure sampling systems are operating correctly prior to when transport begins, and to train personnel on facility operations and sampling protocol.
-Prior to initiating transportation, full 24 hour samples may be taken to determine species composition to help inform a decision to initiate transportation at this project.
+Condition sampling will occur from April 1 to monitor fish condition, ensure sampling systems are operating correctly prior to when transport begins, and to train personnel on facility operations and sampling protocol.
+Prior to initiating transportation, sample fish every other day to monitor juvenile fish descaling and other fish condition parameters.
+The sample goal should be 100 fish of the predominant species of salmonids on each sample day.
+Increased frequency may be necessary during periods when injuries are being noted or suspected (e.g., high debris periods).
+Fish condition reporting should follow the standardized SMP protocol and should be sent to FPC within twelve hours after sampling.
+Full 24 hour samples may be taken to determine species composition to help inform a decision to initiate transportation at this project.

 4.1.4.
 Lower Monumental: Juvenile fish will be bypassed and routed to the primary bypass outfall and full flow PIT tag detection system.
-Limited sampling may take place daily from April 1 to monitor fish condition, ensure sampling systems are operating correctly prior to when transport begins, and to train personnel on facility operations and sampling protocol. full 24 hour samples may be taken to determine species composition to help inform a decision to initiate transportation at this project.
+Condition sampling will occur from April 1 to monitor fish condition, ensure sampling systems are operating correctly prior to when transport begins, and to train personnel on facility operations and sampling protocol.
+From April 1 through April 15, sample fish no less than twice per week with no more than three days between sample days to monitor juvenile fish descaling and other fish condition parameters.
+From April 15 to the start of transportation, sample fish every other day.
+The sample goal should be 100 fish of the predominant species of salmonids on each sample day.
+Increased frequency may be necessary during periods when injuries are being noted or suspected (e.g., high debris periods).
+Fish condition reporting should follow the standardized SMP protocol and should be sent to FPC within twelve hours after sampling.
+Full 24 hour samples may be taken to determine species composition to help inform a decision to initiate transportation at this project.

 4.4.
 Sampling Procedures.

 4.4.3.
 Species composition and weight samples will be taken to determine loading densities for raceways, barges, and trucks.
 Project personnel will keep a running total of hourly estimates of fish numbers, raceway totals, and direct loading totals for barges based on these estimates.
 Daily samples for monitoring descaling will include a minimum of 100 fish of the dominant group(s) for which descaling information is recorded.
-During periods of low fish passage, descaling will be monitored daily for facility operations.
+During periods of low fish passage, descaling will be monitored for facility operations.
 Full sample descaling may be conducted instead of 100 fish subsamples as long as it does not impact other facility operations.
 During extended transport operations (after August 15 at Snake River projects), samples may be evaluated every other day to minimize handling stress and to allow all collected fish to be held in the sample holding tanks.

 Comments: